 Self Managed Learning has been applied within organisations at all levels since the early 1980’s.
 It has been tested and evaluated in the private, public and voluntary sectors and used at all levels from apprentices through to CEO’s.Learn More

-SML has been rigorously tested over 40 years within organisations and education
+SML has been rigorously tested for over 40 years within organisations and education

 Everyone is different and how people learn and what they need to learn is different